ConservationMetrics/gc-scripts-hub/f/connectors/gbif/README.md

 - Provenance metadata, including the download key, DOI, license, and query

 The CSV and PostgreSQL columns use `snake_case`.
 The `_id` column contains the GBIF `gbif_id`, and records with valid coordinates include Point geometry.
+The `dataset` and `publishing_org` columns contain human-readable titles resolved from GBIF's Registry API.
+Their corresponding `dataset_key` and `publishing_org_key` UUID columns are retained.

+Registry titles are resolved once per distinct key in each download.
+If GBIF's Registry API is unavailable or a key has no title, the import continues with an empty title while preserving the UUID.
+Registry enrichment stops starting new lookup batches after two minutes, and each active request has connect and read timeouts.
+The provenance file records how many dataset and publishing organization keys were found and resolved.

 Imports use upserts.
 Existing records are updated, but records deleted by GBIF or moved outside the selected area are not removed from PostgreSQL.